 Business checking FAQ

-1. What should I look for when choosing a business bank account?
+2. What should I look for when choosing a business banking account?

 If you’re a freelancer, entrepreneur, or small business owner, you need to have a business checking account that is completely separate from your personal bank accounts.
 Not only will it make bookkeeping much simpler, but it will save you from a lot of headaches at tax time.
 You can sync your account with a program like QuickBooks or Freshbooks to make tax preparation a breeze.

 In many cases, you can open a business bank account online.
-However, there are some banks that will require you to apply in person at a brick-and-mortar branch.
-In either case, you’ll need to have the following information handy to open a business checking account:
+However, there are some banks that will require you to apply in person at a bricks-and-mortar branch.
+In either case, you should have the following information handy to open a small business checking account:

 - Identification, such as a driver’s license